dzhuang/django-galleryfield/README.rst

 Model related default\_values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Django-Gallery-Widget has a built-in image model ``gallery.models.BuiltInGalleryImage``, which contains a ``image`` field.
+Django-Gallery-Widget has a built-in image model ``gallery_widget.models.BuiltInGalleryImage``, which contains a ``image`` field.
 The image model is used as the default ``target_model`` for gallery field.
 User can use this models without much modifying in their apps.
 See the demo app for details.
-With that built-in model, default views are applied with 3 default urls (i.e, ``upload_handler_url_name``, ``fetch_url_name`` and ``crop_url_name``).
+With that built-in model, default views are applied with 3 default urls to handle impage upload, fetch/list, and crop.

-However, it is heavily suggested for developers to write your own image models, and related views, urls, especially in terms of permission considerations.

 What are the difference as compared to peer apps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~